RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> Overall a LOT of diff peaks are identified, and looking at the IGV with `bigwig_DiffBind_TMM` it looks good !!!
 There may even be too many (114,886 diff peaks!!); so **we could filter qvalue**

---> pvalue from 0.1 to 0.0001 do not change a lot; then XXX. pvalue of XXX is optimal.
+--> pvalue from 0.1 to 0.0001 do not change a lot.
 In the end; **I could have just filter the qvalue in the bed output file**... (qvalue is in MACS2-like format)
----->

 --> increasing `--binsize` and `--step` more than default value result in MANY more false positive peaks; size overall not super longer in addition! --> **NOT GOOD; keep default**